This post has been updated in March 29, 2018

 Scanning out different kinds of big files in one click, including application files, video, music, photos, documents, etc.;

 Step 2.
+You will see the explaination about this feature.
+Then click "Scan" to detect the big files and old files.
 The scanning could take a while if your MacBook are crammed with files.
-You can tell how many files are left to be scanned by completion percentage.
+You can tell how many files are left to be scanned by the completion percentage.

 Step 3.
 You can then view the scanned results.
-To quickly find out unused large files, you may use combination of size, date, kind, name to arrange the files.
-For example, you can first click to organize the files by kind (archives, documents, movies, audios and others), and click to further order the files by size.
+To quickly find out the unused large files, you may use combination of size, date, to arrange the files.
+For example, you can first click "Sort By" on the top right side to select the filters, and click to further order the files by size.

-By using Dr. Cleaner, you can clean your MacBook not only more conveniently, but more effectively.
-With the program, you can remove data that are hard to find manually, such as duplicate files, system files.
+With the program, you can also remove data that are hard to find manually, such as duplicate files, system files.

 Method 2: Find and Remove Large Files on Mac Manually

 Another way to find large files on Mac is using Finder on a Mac.
 Now you can check on the following steps to locate and delete large files on Mac: